Medically reviewed by Drugs.com. Last updated on Apr 18, 2019.

 • Priapism: May occur with use; men with erections >4 hours should immediately discontinue lorcaserin and seek emergency medical attention to avoid irreversible damage to erectile tissue.
 Use with caution in men with conditions that increase the risk for priapism (eg, sickle cell anemia, multiple myeloma, leukemia) or men with anatomical penis deformities (eg, angulation, cavernosal fibrosis, Peyronie disease).

-• Primary pulmonary hypertension (PPH): Has been reported in patients receiving other centrally acting, serotonergic weight loss agents.
-Available data from clinical trials are inadequate to determine if lorcaserin increases the risk for pulmonary hypertension.
+• Primary pulmonary hypertension: Has been reported in patients receiving other centrally acting, serotonergic weight loss agents.
+Although the incidence of development or worsening of pulmonary hypertension appears low with lorcaserin (Bohula 2018), available data from clinical trials are inadequate to determine if lorcaserin increases the risk for pulmonary hypertension.

 • Psychiatric disorders: Euphoria, hallucinations, and dissociation have been observed with lorcaserin at supratherapeutic doses.
-Monitor patients closely during use for emergence or worsening of depression, suicidal thoughts or behavior, and/or any unusual changes in mood or behavior; discontinue for suicidal thoughts or behaviors; discontinue lorcaserin in patients who experience suicidal thoughts or behaviors.
+Monitor patients closely during use for emergence or worsening of depression, suicidal thoughts or behavior, and/or any unusual changes in mood or behavior; discontinue lorcaserin in patients who experience suicidal thoughts or behaviors.

 • Serotonin syndrome (SS)/neuroleptic malignant syndrome (NMS)-like reactions: SS and NMS-like reactions have occurred with serotonergic agents such as lorcaserin, particularly when used in combination with other serotonergic agents (eg, triptans, SNRIs, SSRIs, TCAs, bupropion, St John’s wort, tryptophan), agents that impair metabolism of serotonin (eg, MAO inhibitors, dextromethorphan, tramadol, lithium), or antidopaminergic agents (eg, antipsychotics).
 Identification and differentiation of SS (eg, tremor, myoclonus, agitation) and more severe NMS-like reactions (eg, hyperthermia, muscle rigidity, autonomic instability, mental status changes) may be complex; monitor patients closely for either syndrome.
 Discontinue treatment (and any concomitant serotonergic and/or antidopaminergic agents) immediately if signs/symptoms arise.

-• Valvular heart disease: Cardiac valvular disease has been associated with the use of agents exhibiting potent 5-HT2B agonist activity (eg, cabergoline, fenfluramine [not currently on the US market], dexfenfluramine [not currently on the US market]).
+• Valvular heart disease: Cardiac valvular disease has been associated with the use of agents exhibiting potent 5-HT2B agonist activity (eg, cabergoline, fenfluramine [not currently on the US market], dexfenfluramine [not currently on the US market]) (Fidler 2011; Smith 2010).
 Cardiac valvular disease is believed to result from activation of 5-HT2B receptors in interstitial cardiac cells.
 Lorcaserin has greater affinity for 5-HT2C receptors compared to 5-HT2B receptors (at therapeutic doses).
-However, a slight increase in incidence of regurgitant cardiac valve disease (mitral and/or aortic) has been observed with lorcaserin compared to placebo in some clinical trials (pooled RR: 1.16; 95% CI: 0.81 to 1.67).
-The incidence observed in both groups was low, making it difficult to ascertain the risk of valvular disease with lorcaserin therapy based on available data.
+Clinical trials have shown a statistically nonsignificant increase in the incidence of new or worsening valvulopathy after 1 year, as determined by echocardiography (manufacturer's labeling; Bohula 2018); however, after a median follow up of 3.3 years an increased risk of symptomatic valvulopathy was not found (Bohula 2018).
+The incidence of valvulopathy observed in these trials was low, making it difficult to ascertain the risk of valvular disease with lorcaserin therapy based on available data.
 Evaluate patients if signs/symptoms of valvular heart disease (eg, dyspnea, dependent edema, heart failure, new onset cardiac murmur) arise during therapy; consider discontinuing therapy if present.
-Use has not been studied in patients with hemodynamically-significant valvular heart disease.
+Use has not been studied in patients with hemodynamically significant valvular heart disease.

 • Cardiovascular disease: Use with caution in patients with bradycardia or heart block (second or third degree); bradycardia has been observed rarely with use.
 Use with caution in patients with heart failure (has not been studied); data suggests that 5HT2B receptors may be overexpressed in heart failure which could potentially increase the risk of valvular heart disease developing from use.
 In a scientific statement from the American Heart Association, lorcaserin has been determined to be an agent that may cause direct myocardial toxicity (magnitude: major) (AHA [Page 2016]).
-Effect of lorcaserin on cardiovascular morbidity and mortality has not been established.
+In a prospective placebo-controlled trial in patients with significant baseline cardiovascular risk, lorcaserin did not increase the risk of major cardiovascular outcomes (cardiovascular death, MI, stroke, HF, unstable angina, or coronary revascularization) (Bohula 2018).

 • Diabetes: Use with caution in patients with type 2 diabetes mellitus; weight loss from therapy may result in decreased requirements of antidiabetic agents and an increased risk of hypoglycemia; monitor blood glucose.
 Hypoglycemia has been observed.